-Alcoholism on Demand: Are Alcohol Delivery Services Enabling People with Alcohol Use Disorders?
+Are Alcohol Delivery Services Enabling Alcoholism & Alcohol Abuse?

 There is almost nothing that you can’t get on demand these days, as long as you live in the right areas, and many are concerned that alcohol is on that list.
 Though it has long been possible to order bottles of wine from the grocery store as part of your delivery, two food delivery services in Southern California have put alcohol on the menu within days of each other: Instacart and Postmates.

 Instacart now offers patrons the option of ordering from BevMo in Orange County.
 Patrons can order any kind of beer, wine, or spirits alone or as part of a larger grocery order from other retailers.
 This announcement came about a week after Postmates announced that they would be adding alcohol as an option to their patrons as well.
 Meanwhile, DoorDash has been offering alcohol delivery from a range of different restaurants, liquor stores, and breweries across Southern California for almost a year.

 While every delivery requires proof that the buyer is over the age of 21, many are concerned that the easy access to alcohol means that people who are drinking will continue to imbibe after they are too intoxicated to drive to get more alcohol.
 There is also concern that some will develop an alcohol use disorder when they otherwise would not, with quick access to alcohol delivered conveniently to their doors.

 Could alcohol delivery services contribute to the rate of alcohol use disorders?

 Some say that alcohol delivery services may actually reduce the rate of problems associated with alcohol use disorders, especially in terms of drinking and driving.
 That is, if a person is intoxicated and would like to buy more alcohol, rather than getting behind the wheel to go to the store, they can order alcohol to be delivered instead.
 In this way, they stay where they are and do not endanger themselves and others by drinking and driving.